 The idea of “loving the person you shoot” can be applied in many harsh ways, too.

 Call me an ineffective romantic, but I like to think that bonding between individuals can matter as much as the whole.

 Principles by Ray Dalio has so many insights all packed into one single book that it’s crazy.

-It’s one of the best book I have read on people and psychology, one of the best book I have read on business and the best book I have read on how to shape a company culture.
+It’s one of the best books I have read about people and psychology, one of the best books I have read about business, one of the best leadership books and by far the best book I have read on how to shape a company culture.

 All packed into one.